Captive-Studio/captive-sdk/README.md

 - `./bin/rails_generate_plugin`

+if you want to use rspec in your engine, follow [this tutorial](https://www.hocnest.com/blog/testing-an-engine-with-rspec/)

 ### Inspiration

 The purpose of captive-sdk is to create a SaaS Framework to build products faster with Ruby on Rails.